mouuff/go-rocket-update/README.md

 ### Planned features
 This project is currently under construction, here is some of the things to come:
 * More documentation and examples
-* Gitlab and FTP providers
+* Google cloud storage and FTP providers
 * Mutliple providers (enables the use of another provider if the first one is down)
 * Update channels for Github provider (alpha, beta, ...)
 * Rollback feature